 The PowerSlim 10000 took around 5 hours and 15 minutes to completely recharge in our tests, with the average being closer to 6 hours.

-While this portable charger is far from our favorite or the best you can get, in our opinion, it is a low-cost option for charging a single device.
-It doesn't have a lot of extra features, but we do like how portable it is.
-We wouldn't recommend this as your primary portable charger, but it's a great option to throw in a backpack or purse if you want to be sure you aren't ever caught with a dead smartphone — just don't forget to toss in some extra cables as well.
+While this portable charger is far from our favorite or the best you can get, it's still a fairly low-cost option for charging a single device.
+It's slim, light, and portable, without any extra features.
+We wouldn't recommend this as your primary portable charger, but it's a decent option to throw in a backpack or purse if you want to be sure you aren't ever caught with a dead smartphone — just don't forget to toss in some extra cables as well.

 — David Wise and Austin Palmer